UF-CompLing/Resources/WhatIsGit.md

 #### Without Version Control

 Bob and Samantha work at Spotify.
 Bob tries to make the app a little faster.
-He makes an alteration to the code -- everything works, but whenever you try to listen to Kanye West, everything breaks.
+He makes an alteration to the code -- everything works, but whenever you try to listen to Kanye West, the app crashes.
 It's a step in the right direction, so Bob decides it's worth saving.
 He'll fix the Kanye West situation later.

 Samantha, however, is working specifically on bringing Kanye West's Yeezus album to the Spotify platform.